ghotihook/gpsimu2ip-esp/README.md

 ```

 # GPS configuration
 By default the NEO-M9N ublox GPS chip in the GNSS module operates at 1hz and outputs lots of additional messages. in the tools directory use the 'serialpassthrough' to configure the M5 Stack to pass any data from the internal UART (GPS) to the external UART (USB Port).
-Once compriled and uploaded, you can then simply connect the module to a computer and using u-center configure the GPS module using the GUI.
-I have configured 5hz updates and removed all messages from NMEA except for RMC.
+Once compiled and uploaded, you can then simply connect the module to a computer (windows) and using u-center configure the GPS module using the GUI.
+I have configured 20hz updates and removed all messages from NMEA except for RMC.

 # Installation